-As further guidance, MQA will develop step-by-step suggested procedure for conducting self-evaluations to assist the higher education institutions.
+As further guidance, a procedure for conducting self-evaluations to assist the higher education institutions is included in the Manual for Institutional Audit.
 This procedure would provide a flow chart of tasks, detail the criteria for self-evaluation, and list specific questions to ask under each criterion, and indicate related data/evidence to collect with respect to these questions.

-3) Self-evaluation Report
+3.3 Self-evaluation Report